PROXYZ3R0/Cybersecurity/ELK_Stack/README.md

  - | Web-3 | Web Server | 10.0.0.13 | Linux |

 We have installed the following Beats on these machines:
-- Successfully installed and ran filebeats, and metricbeats on all 3 Virtual Machines.
+- Successfully installed and ran filebeats,and metricbeats on all 3 Virtual Machines.

 These Beats allow us to collect the following information from each machine:
 - Filebeat collects and moniters all log Files.